AI Tips March 03, 2026 · Updated March 05, 2026

 Runs security scans — Every 6 hours, he scans my server for common vulnerabilities.
 He's got a hardened security baseline and compares against it.
 If something changes, he tells me what and why.

 Researches and drafts content — This is a big one.
 I run an AI consulting firm and a blog about practical AI tips.
-Jarvis scans the latest AI news every morning, picks out topics that would resonate with my audience, and sends me a pitch deck of blog post ideas.
+Every morning at 7 AM, Jarvis scans the latest AI news, picks out topics that would resonate with my audience, and sends me a pitch deck of blog post ideas.
 I pick the ones I like, he drafts them, I review and approve.

 Keeps me on track — Jarvis maintains my to-do list, tracks what's done and what's pending, and nudges me when things are falling behind.
 He knows my projects, my priorities, and what I said I'd get to "tomorrow" three days ago.

-Builds things on the fly — Today I'm having Jarvis help me create a full website for a pressure cleaning company.
-Not just suggest what to put on it — actually build the pages, write the copy, and deploy it.
+Builds things on the fly — Need a website for a client's pressure cleaning company?
+Jarvis builds the pages, writes the copy, deploys it.
 What used to be a week-long project is turning into an afternoon.

 Keeps his own memory — This is the part that surprised me most.
 Between conversations, Jarvis writes down what happened, what he learned, and what he needs to remember.
 He has daily logs, a long-term memory file, and even a nightly "dream cycle" where he consolidates his notes.
 When he wakes up in a new session, he reads his own files to pick up where he left off.